helium777/dotfiles/README.md

     curl -L --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/cargo-bins/cargo-binstall/main/install-from-binstall-release.sh | bash
     ```

     b.
-Install brew:
+Install Homebrew:

     ```bash
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
     ```

-    Note: You need sudo access to install homebrew.
+    Note: You need sudo access to install Homebrew.
 And you need follow the instructions in the 'Next steps' to add Homebrew to your PATH.

 2. Restart your shell if you modified `.zshrc`.